HatchApps/xavier-help/insights.md

 ### Scheme Thresholds

 ::: warning Please note:
-Our VAT tools are currently available for Xero clients only.
+Not all VAT tools are available for QuickBooks Online clients.
 :::

 For the Cash and Flat Rate schemes, Precision monitors your